end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 * Requires the [wxWidgets Cross-Platform GUI Library](http://www.wxwidgets.org/)&nbsp;v2.8.12 for compiling.
 * The UI design files must be edited with [wxFormBuilder](http://sourceforge.net/projects/wxformbuilder/)&nbsp; v3.0.57 (a RAD tool for wxWidgets GUI design).
 This tools is not required for compilation.
 * [NSIS: Nullsoft Scriptable Install System](http://sourceforge.net/projects/nsis/)&nbsp;is required for generating the installation package.
-* The Play RTTTL&nbsp;& RTTTL 2 MIDI functionalities require the Windows platform for runtime.
+* The Play RTTTL & RTTTL 2 MIDI functionalities require the Windows platform for runtime.
 * The code uses some compiler-dependent instructions for debugging the UI under Windows.
 * All non-portable code is protected with `#ifdef _WIN32` to be cross-platform friendly.